-Asheville-That the blight which has attacked the apple and pear trees of western North Carolina will do damage to the coming year's fruit crop in the sum of at least \$1,000,000 is the conservative estimate of a numof the orchardists who have made a through study of conditions in Buncombe.
+Asheville-That the blight which has attacked the apple and pear trees of western North Carolina will do damage to the coming year's fruit crop in the sum of at least \$1,000,000 is the conservative estimate of a numof the orchardists who have made a through study of conditions in Bancombe.
 Haywood and Henderson counties together with a few of the smaller counties.
-The orchardists of this section of the state have written to the United States Department of Agriculture for information as to the best methods of controlling the disease and have been advised that only through the cutting of the trees by stripping them of the affected limbs entail a heavy loss and the orchardists are pessimistic over the outlook.
+The orchardists of this section of the state have written to the United States Department of Agriculture for information as to the best methods of controlling the disease and have been advised that only through the cutting of the trees by stripping them of the affected limbs can the disease be stopped.
+This will entail a heavy loss and the orchardists are pessimistic over the outlook.